MatusChladek/ml-bp/README.md

 - static thresholds for decision function are dangerous in changing world

 #### MITIGATION STRATEGY:
-a) Learn threshold in simple holdout evaluation each time
+1. Learn threshold in simple holdout evaluation each time

 ### 13. Monitoring & Testing